 After decades of successful growth, economic unions have recently become the focus of heightened political controversy.
-We argue that this is partly due to the growth of trade between countries that are increasingly dissimilar.
-We develop a theoretical framework to study the effects on trade, income distribution and welfare of economic unions that differ in size and scope.
-Our model shows that political support for international unions can grow with their breadth and depth as long as member countries are sufficiently similar.
-However, differences in economic size and factor endowments can trigger disagreement over the value of unions between and within countries.
-The model is consistent with some salient features of the process of European integration and statistical evidence from survey data.
+To understand why, we develop a theoretical model of the effects on trade, income distribution and welfare of economic unions that differ in size and scope.
+Our model shows that political support for international unions can grow with their breadth and depth provided member countries are sufficiently similar.
+However, differences in economic size and factor endowments can trigger disagreement over the value of unions.
+Our model is consistent with some salient features of the process of European integration and statistical evidence from survey data.